ShogunPanda/cronometro/README.md

 The supported options are the following:

+- `setup`: An object whose properties names are the same as the test and values are setup functions.
+The functions will be run before the test.
+Both async/promise and callback style functions are accepted.
 - `iterations`: The number of iterations to run for each test.
 Must be a positive number.
 The default is `10000`.
 - `errorThreshold`: If active, it stops the test run before the desider number of iterations if the standard error is below the provided value and at least 10% of the iterations have been run.
 Must be a number between `0` (which disables this option) and `100`.
 The default is `1`.
 - `warmup`: Run the suite twice, the first time without collecting results.
 The default is `true`.